SoftUni-Internal/interactive-content/EN/04-Exam-Preparation/00-Problem.md

 [task-description]
 # Description

-There are **3 employees working** on the reception ат SoftUni full time.
+There are **3 employees working** on the reception at SoftUni full time.

 Each of them can process a **different number of customer help requests and questions per hour**.